 Starting this week, students will be taking part in Course Selection presentations where they will receive their course selections sheets for next years’ courses.
 Students will then have the weekend and part of next week to discuss with parents what courses they would like to take next year.
 On March 10th & 11th, students will enter these selections into the new Student Portal.
 Please feel free to check out our course selection guide found under the “About” tab above.

 Attention 2021 Graduates🎓…..scholarships are now open!
 You can pick up a local scholarship booklet and application in the library.
 Also available are separate scholarships/bursaries that require specific candidates and applications.
-All scholarships are due back by April 9th so applying is time sensitive – please be aware!
+All scholarships are due back by April 9th at 3pm!
+Late applications will not be accepted.

 As we begin our second semester at Al Fortune this school year, I would like to remind everyone of the importance of showing up everyday.
 Regular school attendance is the key to enabling students to maximize the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realize their full potential and make a positive contribution to their community.